lemmine/conway/README.md

 ```

 ## Cloning, building, and running this project
-**Important:** The Vue.js cli tools must be added to this project before `npm run serve` will work
 1. Clone this project to a local directory `git clone https://github.com/lemmine/conway`
 2. Change directory into the root of the newly cloned project `cd conway/`
-3. Add the vue-cli tools to the project `npm install @vue/cli`
+3. Add the vue-cli tools to the project `npm install`
 4. Launch a local development server `npm run serve`
 5. Navigate to the address and port shown in your terminal with a web browser